-Pros and Cons of FUE Transplants
+Understanding the Pros and Cons of FUE Transplants

 There are two main kinds of hair transplant procedures that patients can undergo from a hair transplant surgeon.
-The procedures are FUT, Follicular Unit Transplant, and FUE, Follicular Unit Extraction.
+The procedures are FUT (Follicular Unit Transplant), and the FUE hair transplant (Follicular Unit Extraction).
 Depending on your specific situation, your hair transplant doctor may not recommend FUE and may instead recommend an FUT procedure.
-But what else should you know about the differences as well as the pros and cons of both procedures?
+On the other hand, the exact opposite may be true as well.
+That’s why it’s so important to understand the pros and cons of FUE transplants and FUT strip surgery.

 Advantages of FUE Transplants

 • No Linear Scar in Donor Area: The degree to which this depends on the individual.
 Those who have a history of keloids and/or thickened or stretched scars will find this to be a more favorable option than FUT.
-Individuals who wear their hair short will also find that the scar is more visible with FUT than FUE procedures.
+Individuals who wear their hair short will also find that the scar is more visible with FUT than with FUE procedures.

 • Less Discomfort Following Procedure: FUE procedures result in virtually no pain or discomfort afterward.